khj1977/geometry_math/articles/z-transform.md

 ![z-trans for sin t and sin 100t](/articles/img/r0_1.png "z-trans for sin t and sin 100t")

-$r_initital = 0.1$ It is high digit for r lower.
+$r_{initital} = 0.1$ It is high digit for r lower.
 Thus, only row r spectrum is seems shown.
 Actually, for other r, there are no flat spectrum. $x(n) = \sin n + \sin 100n$ / Why this shape of spectrum?
 How about gain if it were used for transfer function of digital control?

 ![z-trans for sin t and sin 100t](/articles/img/r0_5.png "z-trans for sin t and sin 100t")